MurphyPone/murphypone.github.io/src/content/ml-3.md

 **Temporal Difference Error** - Roughly measures the "amount of surprise at reward" and is used in weighting the replay buffer distribution sampling method.
 Broader entropy distributions are almost always better than any other distribution-sampling techniques.

 The **Bellman Backup** - An operator you pass to your $\mathcal Q$ function which returns a better $\mathcal Q$ based on predictions from futures $s',..., s^n$.
 Bellman backups focus on a single policy $\pi$, rather than a branching structure.
-Bellman Backups are used to refine the way an agent takes action since it is typically too expensive to sample and evalate _all_ possible actions.
+Bellman Backups are used to refine the way an agent takes action since it is typically too expensive to sample and evaluate _all_ possible actions.

 ## Precalculus